VorpalBlade/paketkoll/doc/src/konfigkoll/advanced/process.md

 ### Awaiting multiple things

-If you want to do do multiple things in parallel yourself, you don't need to *immediately* `await` the `async fn`, the key here is that it has to be awaited *eventually*.
+If you want to do multiple things in parallel yourself, you don't need to *immediately* `await` the `async fn`, the key here is that it has to be awaited *eventually*.
 Using `std::future::join` you can wait for multiple async functions: